renato-favarin/covid_ICU_prediction_at_sirio_libanes/README.md

 </p>

 Note what is explained in the curve trend of the median of the different values of "C"; considering the test data, it can be seen that the peak was obtained for C = 1.0.
-On the other hand, the results of the training data tend to overfit for the higher values of "C".
+On the other hand, the results of the training data tend to overfit for the highest values of "C".

 ## Model performance

+There is no standard deviation for the round I models as only a single forecast was made.

+Apparently, the best model was the random forest, trained in round III.
+We also noticed that the random forest always performed better than the decision tree classifier (except in round V, which was a disaster for all models).

-round V It  It is more than 16% of the entire database, and worse, referring to only those patients who were transferred to ICU at some time window.
+In round 5, as more than 16% of the entire database was removed, on top of all data from patients who ended up going to the ICU at some point, this significantly affected the performance of the model.

 <p align="center">
   <img src = "/images/recall_all_rounds.png" width="800"> <br>